There are three (3) seats to be filled in our 2015 election. Two incumbents will be seeking re-election.

 Candidates must be employed at a PRPD member station or organization or be an Individual Member.
 Only one person per membership entity may serve on the board at any one time.

-Those interested in running for the board in 2011 must submit a letter of interest as outlined below.
-The letter must be received by PRPD no later than Friday May 11, 2012.
+Those interested in running for the board in 2015 must submit a letter of interest as outlined below.
+The letter must be received by PRPD no later than Friday, January 16, 2015

 What Do I Need to Include in my Letter of Interest?